Wallace Bishop (company)

 With over 50 stores and more than 500 employees, Wallace Bishop is one of Australia’s oldest and most successful family businesses.
-In 1997, it acquired Hardy Brothers Jewellers, a 166 years old business, which now operates 7 stores across Australia.
+In 1997, it acquired Hardy Brothers Jewellers, a 166-year-old business, which now operates 7 stores across Australia.
 It provided the opportunity to manufacture and market high-end jewellery products, and, significantly, the Melbourne Cup, which was hand-made in Brisbane for 17 years.

 In 2019, Wallace Bishop was inducted into the Queensland Business Leaders Hall of Fame.